rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/nodes/_index.md

 ## Nodes Provisioned by Hosted Kubernetes Providers

 Options for managing nodes [hosted by a Kubernetes provider]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/) are somewhat limited in Rancher.
-To make edits such as scaling the number of nodes up or down, use the hosted provider's Web console rather than Rancher UI.
+Rather than using the Rancher UI to make edits such as scaling the number of nodes up or down, edit the cluster directly.

 From the Rancher UI, you can: